alessioborgi/StyleAligned/README.md

 2. Navigate to the project directory:    `cd StyleAlignedDiffModels`
 3. Install the required dependencies:    `pip install -r requirements.txt`

+### Notebook Instructions
+1.	**StyleAligned_with_Prompts_only.ipynb**
+	-	**Purpose**: Demonstrates the simplicity and effectiveness of achieving style alignment using only text prompts.
+	-	**Run**: Use this notebook to generate stylistically coherent images from textual descriptions without the need for reference images.
+	-	**Command**: `jupyter notebook StyleAligned_with_Prompts_only.ipynb`

+2.	**StyleAligned_with_Reference.ipynb**
+	-	**Purpose**:  Illustrates style alignment using reference images to guide the process.
+	-	**Run**: Use this notebook to apply a reference style across multiple generated images, ensuring consistent style transfer.
+	-	**Command**: `jupyter notebook StyleAligned_with_Reference.ipynb`

+3.	**StyleAligned_ControlNet.ipynb**
+	-	**Purpose**: Demonstrates how to control style alignment using specific parameters and ControlNet inputs (depth images or edge images (Canny Edges)).
+	-	**Run**: Use this notebook to explore enhanced control over the style alignment process with ControlNet.
+	-	**Command**: `jupyter notebook StyleAligned_ControlNet.ipynb`

+4.	**StyleAligned_Explanation.ipynb**
+	-	**Purpose**:  Provides an in-depth explanation of the underlying methods and techniques used in StyleAligned, with detailed comments for each step involved.
+	-	**Run**: Start here to understand the theoretical background, the inversion operation, and how attention sharing is achieved with minimal intervention.
+This comprises all the methods (both StyleAligned with Prompts, with Reference and with ControlNet).
+	-	**Command**: `jupyter notebook StyleAligned_Explanation.ipynb`

 ### **License**

 This project is licensed under the MIT License - see the LICENSE file for details.